tracsman/vdcWorkshop/DIY/Maximus/Module06.md

 ## Validation
 1. Navigate to your Resource Group in the Portal.
 You should now see storage account, a private endpoint with an associated NIC and a private DNS zone.
 2. Check the settings of the Private Endoint.
-6. Navigate to the App Gateway IP again from the browser and notice that the web page now displays contents from the storge account via the Private Endpoint
+6. Navigate to the App Gateway IP again from the browser and notice that the web page now displays contents from the storage account via the Private Endpoint.